 The VDDNB controller can be disabled by connecting ISENA1N to a voltage higher than VCC.
 If not in use, ISENAxP is recommended to be connected to VCC, while PWMAx is left floating.
-When VDDNB controller is disabled, all SVID commands related to VDDNB controller are rejected.
-Active phase detection is same as VDD controller.
+When VDDNB controller is disabled, all SVID commands related to VDDNB controller will be rejected.